raisely/parkes-controller/README.md

 ```

  > _Please not that unlike `async` hooks, the event emitters should not be used to
 modify requests or models.
-This is due to the event before forced to run after
+As EventEmitter events will not be synchronous with the
-it's parent call has completed._
+HTTP request._